ethereum-optimism/optimism/specs/derivation.md

 - `channel_id` uniquely identifies a channel as the concatenation of a random value and a timestamp
   - `random` is a random value such that two channels with different batches should have a different random value
   - `timestamp` is the time at which the channel was created (UNIX time in seconds)
   - The ID includes both the random value and the timestamp, in order to prevent a malicious sequencer from reusing the random value after the channel has [timed out][g-channel-timeout] (refer to the [batcher specification][batcher-spec] to learn more about channel timeouts).
 This will also allow us substitute `random` by a hash commitment to the batches, should we want to do so in the future.
-  - Channels whose timestamp are higher than that of the L1 block they first appear in must be ignored.
+  - Frames with a channel ID whose timestamp are higher than that of the L1 block on which the frame appears must be ignored.
 Note that L1 nodes cannot easily manipulate the L1 block timestamp: L1 nodes have a soft constraint to ignore blocks whose timestamps that are ahead of the wallclock time by a certain margin.
 (A soft constraint is not a consensus rule — nodes will accept such blocks in the canonical chain but will not attempt to build directly on them.)
 This issue goes away with Proof of Stake, where timestamps are determined by [L1 time slots][g-time-slot].
 - `frame_number` identifies the index of the frame within the channel
 - `frame_data_length` is the length of `frame_data` in bytes.
 It is capped to 1,000,000 bytes.
 - `frame_data` is a sequence of bytes belonging to the channel, logically after the bytes from the previous frames
 - `is_last` is a single byte with a value of 1 if the frame is the last in the channel, 0 if there are frames in the channel.
 Any other value makes the frame invalid (it must be ignored by the rollup node).

-> **TODO** Do we drop the channel or just the first frame?
-End result is the same but this changes the channel bank size, which
-> can influence things down the line!
-(Can be checked in code.)

 [batcher-spec]: batching.md